Armed Forces Entertainment: History

-In 1941, the United Service Organizations (USO) Camp Shows program, initiated by Pres.
-Franklin D. Roosevelt during World War II, recruited and fielded live professional entertainment for military personnel.
+In 1941, the United Service Organizations (USO) Camp Shows program, initiated by President Franklin D. Roosevelt during World War II, recruited and fielded live professional entertainment for military personnel.
 These shows began in the US in states like Texas where there were many military bases.
 Units headed by appointed supervisors were organized and scheduled to entertain at the camps.
 Camp Shows consisted of any and all available entertainers including well-known celebrities who were recruited to entertain military personnel serving overseas.
 For many celebrity entertainers, this was their first time performing and traveling abroad.
 The USO was a private organization and the entertainers were hired and paid a salary.
 Camp Shows scheduling in the US was not difficult because there were many organized units of entertainers available.
 Overseas scheduling which was coordinated by each Service, was considered inconsistent.

 Before the establishment of the Department of Defense (Do.D) in 1951, the Military Services agreed to provide a single point of contact for the USO.
 The Secretary of the Army was designated as the administrative agent for the DoD's relationship with the USO.
 Operational responsibility rested with the Adjutant General, then transferred to the Commander, U.S. Army Community and Family Support Center.
 In 1951, Service representatives were assigned to the new Armed Forces Professional Entertainment Office (AFPEO) to administer the fielding of USO Shows, provide shows where the USO Camp Shows were unavailable, and establish a regularly scheduled program.